FreeCAD/DevelopersHandbook/stylebook/taskpanel.md

 The cursor should move from field to field when the user presses the tab key.
 The tab order should follow the visual order on in the panel from top left to bottom right.

+## 6  Use of the Escape key

+The correct behavior of the system when the user presses the escape key has some subtle considerations.

+### 6.1 Escaping from a task

+When the user has started a task, pressing Esc should behave the same as pressing the 'Cancel' button.
+It should dismisse the task and abort the current transaction.
+The document should be in the same state that it was in prior to initiating the task.

+### 6.2 Escaping from a modal tool within a task.

+Some tasks allow the user to conduct extensive work with many tools all within the context of the parent task.
+For example, a user can edit a sketch.
+While the sketch is open, the user can use many different tools.
+Tools for adding geometry and applying constraints are modal, allowing the user to repeat the action many times before exiting the tool (without exiting the sketch).
+While in this mode, the escape key should exit the mode but not abort the prior work.